 Yucatan Peninsula Destinations

-• A yellow church tower at Campeche
+• best places to visit in Mexico's Yucatan Peninsula A yellow church tower at Campeche

 — Campeche

+Best places to visit in Mexico’s Yucatan Peninsula.
 Unless you’ve got a lot of spare time on your hands, it’s most unlikely that you’ll be able to see all that the Yucatan Peninsula has to offer.

 Deciding where to visit will therefore depend on where your interests lie although some destinations do tick more than one box.